 - The focus should be on eating enough protein and calories, as this will help the body to recover after the surgery.
-Good sources of protein include lean meat such as chicken, turkey and fish, eggs, dairy products, beans and nuts.
-Here are some protein powered breakfasts to start your day right, and suggestions to get in some high-calorie meals.
+Good sources of protein include lean meat such as chicken, turkey, and fish, eggs, dairy products, beans, and nuts.
+Here are some protein powered breakfasts to start your day right, and suggestions to get in some high-calorie

-- Drink enough fluids.
-Drinking 48 to 64 ounces (6 to 8 cups) of fluid throughout the day is very important for patients to avoid dehydration, but it’s best to avoid filling up on them too much before meals.
-Drink liquids either 30 minutes before or after a meal, and only sip enough liquid with your meal to help the food go down.
-Some warming teas and some summery coolers.
+- Drink enough fluids for the first month after surgery.
+Fluids are very important for patients to avoid dehydration, but it’s best to avoid filling up on them too much before meals.
+Drink between 48 to 64 ounces of fluid throughout the day.
+Try these warming teas and summery coolers

 - As you recover, it is a good idea to focus on adding back the foods you enjoy, one at a time.
 Keep a food diary to help you identify potential trigger foods, and let your RD know about any adverse effects you experience, and the foods connected to them.